Serj Tankian discography

 The following is the discography of Serj Tankian, an Armenian-American singer and musician.
-He is best known as the lead vocalist, songwriter, keyboardist, and occasionally rhythm guitarist of the Grammy Award-winning rock band System of a Down.
+He is best known as the lead vocalist, songwriter, keyboardist, and occasionally rhythm guitarist of the Grammy Award-winning metal band System of a Down.

-This discography consists of five studio albums, one collaboration album, four EPs, three live album/DVD, thirty-three singles, twenty-three music videos, and all other known appearances by Tankian on other artists' albums, soundtracks, and in video games.
+This discography consists of five studio albums, two collaboration album, four EPs, four live album/DVD, thirty-three singles, twenty-three music videos, and all other known appearances by Tankian on other artists' albums, soundtracks, and in video games.
 This article also contains the production credits by Tankian.
 The list does not include anything performed or recorded with System of a Down.
 To see recordings by System of a Down, see System of a Down discography.